gwiam/awt_atoyom/porting_canvas.md

         - inconsistent, you may need to reposition the anchor or the entire element for it to take effect
         - size cannot be adjusted unless strech_mode is set to "ignore size" (maybe move this section to porting_UI or something)
         - pivot offset needs to be manually put in the middle of the node
+- when using a box container to organize a row or column of elements
+    - you cannot set the dimensions of the container
+    - instead set the dimensioons of the elements by changing the "custom minimum size", but pixel values don't translate 1 to 1 from unity
 - instead of setting the visibility canvases have hide() and show() methods
 - Theming:
     - central theming system for the entire UI